 Surgical TMJ Dental Treatments

 This kind of dental TMJ treatment in Phoenix addresses severe cases where non-surgical methods have failed to provide relief.
 These procedures target structural issues within the joint, such as damaged cartilage, misaligned discs, or advanced arthritis.
-Surgery can help restore proper jaw function, reduce chronic pain, and improve mobility for patients with long-term or debilitating problems.
 Common surgical TMJ treatments include:

 - Arthroscopy: Minimally invasive surgery to diagnose and repair joint damage.